yilmaz-emir/yilmaz-emir.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Excited to share that our paper on machine learning-assisted ammonia engine combustion has been accepted in a Q1 journal!
+Excited to share that our paper on machine learning-assisted ammonia engine combustion has been accepted in <a href="https://www.sciencedirect.com/journal/applied-thermal-engineering">Applied Thermal Engineering</a>, a Q1 journal!
 This work bridges experiments and AI to optimize pre-chamber design for cleaner combustion.

 ---